Civic Partners grant

 The Civic Partners program invests in the broad cultural community, helping organizations make a rich variety of arts, heritage and culture opportunities accessible to Seattle residents and visitors.
 Through this and all our programs, we are committed to removing barriers to participation and involving diverse cultures and underserved audiences and artists.

 In addition to the program goals of representing the diversity in the cultural community and the residents to be served, the following three core evaluation criteria are considered in the review of applications.

 - Public Access and Benefit: Constituents, Community, Audience Served

 - Quality and Impact of Program in Relation to a Stated Cultural Mission

 Funds may be used for

-Civic Partner funds may be used to support annual operating and program costs (staff, artist and other professional fees, facilities, outreach, etc.) relating to an organization’s cultural services which are accessible to and provide public benefit to Seattle residents and visitors.
+Civic Partners funds may be used to support annual operating and program costs (staff, artist and other professional fees, facilities, outreach, etc.) relating to an organization’s cultural services which are accessible to and provide public benefit to Seattle residents and visitors.
 These will be your core programs and services; they do not have to be new programs or projects.
-Civic Partner awards may NOT be used for
+Civic Partners awards may NOT be used for

 - events not accessible to the public;